martinrombach88/star_wars_quotes/README.md

 Work Order:
 1. Create templates of both the light side and dark side pages.
 (Complete)
 2. Test and integrate the Star Wars quotes API functionality into one of the pages.
 (Complete)
 3. Implement a button for requesting new quotes from the API on user click.
+(Complete)
 4. Implement a button for sending Star Wars quotes to Twitter.
+(Complete)
 5. Build one of the template pages into the DOM, triggering the HTML when a dark side quote is present.
 Contain all content in 1 page.
 (Complete)
 6. Implement a smooth transition between quotes on reload.
+(Complete)
+7. Give the page an introduction (Complete)